FrancisBanville/ms_interpreting_probabilities/README.md

 impacts or frequencies of interactions between nodes [@Berlow2004Interaction;
 @Borrett2019Walk], with $A_{i,j} \in \mathbb{N}$ or $\mathbb{R}$ depending on
 the measure.
-For example, they can be used to estimate the average number of prey individuals consumed by the predators in a given time period.
+For example, they can be used to estimate the average number of prey individuals consumed by the predators in a given time period (e.g., the average number of fish in the stomach of a piscivorous species).
+Interaction strengths can also be used as good estimators of the parameters describing species interactions in a Lotka-Volterra model [e.g., @Emmerson2004PrePre].
 This extra amount of ecological information typically comes at a cost of greater sampling effort or data requirement in predictive models [@Strydom2021Roadmapa], which can lead to high uncertainties when building these types of networks.
 Therefore, important methodological and conceptual decisions must be made when sampling and building food webs.

 The uncertainty and spatiotemporal variability of both types of trophic interactions (Boolean and weighted) can be represented probabilistically.
 On one